xabbu42/Master/arbeit.md

 in figure \ref{proofs}.
 There are 3 families of $□$ in the G3s +
 (□Cut) proof.
 Two are the same families as in the G3s proof, occur in the root sequent and have a consistent polarity throughout the proof.
-We therefore simply use the symbols $⊞$ and $⊟$ for this families.
+I therefore simply use the symbols $⊞$ and $⊟$ for this families.
 The third one is part of the cut formula and therefore does not occur in the final sequent and does not have consistent polarity throughout the proof.
-We use $□$ for occurrences of this family in the proof.
+I use $□$ for occurrences of this family in the proof.

 All left prehistoric relations of the proof are from left branch of